Rhode Island Veterinary Technician Association

 Connecting Technicians in the Ocean State

-Our Purpose & Objectives:
+RIVTA's Purpose & Objectives:

 1. To promote the professional and educational advancement of Veterinary Technicians and Veterinary support staff.